Mausy5043/upsdiagd/README.md

 Raspberry Pi 1B connected to a UPS via USB cable.
 Known to work with:
 - APC Back-UPS 700 (BE-700GR)
+- EATON ProtectionStation 650
+(probably all UPSes that support the `usbhid-ups` driver)

 ## Attribution
 The python code for the daemons is based on previous work by